-28.4 UNLAWFUL CROQUET STROKE INVOLVING A DEAD BALL

-- 28.4.1 If the striker plays a croquet stroke with the striker's ball in contact with a dead ball and the error is discovered before its limit of claims, the error is rectified and the turn ends.Error!
-Bookmark not defined. - 28.4.2 The limit of claims is when the first stroke of the opponent's next turn is played.

-28.5 UNLAWFUL CROQUET STROKE INVOLVING A LIVE BALL

-- 28.5.1 If the striker plays a croquet stroke with the striker's ball in an unlawful position in contact with a live ball and the error is discovered before its limit of claims, the error is rectified.Error!
-Bookmark not defined. - 28.5.2 The strokes in error must then be analysed to determine how play continues.
-For this purpose, the unlawful croquet stroke shall be treated as playing a croquet stroke in which the live ball is the croqueted ball.
-If any of the events causing a turn to end set out in Law 7.6 have occurred during any of the strokes in error, the striker's turn ends.
-Otherwise the striker resumes the turn. - 28.5.3 The limit of claims is when the third stroke in error is played. - 28.5.4 This Law shall apply to situations where the striker is required to take croquet from a live ball but when the stroke is played the striker has caused the striker's ball to be in contact with more than one live ball.
+- 28.4 UNLAWFUL CROQUET STROKE INVOLVING A DEAD BALL - 28.4.1 If the striker plays a croquet stroke with the striker's ball in contact with a dead ball and the error is discovered before its limit of claims, the error is rectified and the turn ends. - 28.4.2 The limit of claims is when the first stroke of the opponent's next turn is played. - 28.5 UNLAWFUL CROQUET STROKE INVOLVING A LIVE BALL - 28.5.1 If the striker plays a croquet stroke with the striker's ball in an unlawful position in contact with a live ball and the error is discovered before its limit of claims, the error is rectified. - 28.5.2 The strokes in error must then be analysed to determine how play continues.
+For this purpose, the unlawful croquet stroke shall be treated as a croquet stroke in which the live ball is the croqueted ball.
+If any of the turn-ending events set out in Law 7.6 occurred during any of the strokes in error, the striker's turn ends.
+Otherwise, the striker resumes the turn. - 28.5.3 The limit of claims is when the third stroke in error is played. - 28.6 FAILING TO TAKE CROQUET WHEN REQUIRED TO DO SO - 28.6.1 If the striker, being required to take croquet, plays a stroke which is not a croquet stroke and the error is discovered before its limit of claims, the error is rectified. - 28.6.2 The strokes in error must then be analysed to determine how play continues.
+For this purpose, the first stroke in error shall be treated as though the striker was entitled to and did play a stroke that was not a croquet stroke.
+If any of the turn-ending events set out in Law 7.6 occurred during any of the strokes in error, the striker's turn ends.
+Otherwise, the striker resumes the turn. - 28.6.3 The limit of claims is when the third stroke in error is played. - 28.7 FAILING TO PLAY A BALL FROM BAULK - 28.7.1 If the striker, being required to play a ball from a baulk-line in accordance with Law 11 (start of game) or Law 16 (wiring lift) or Law 39.3 (optional lift in advanced play) or Law 40.3 (optional lift in super-advanced play), plays a stroke from a position materially other than a point on a baulk-line and the error is discovered before its limit of claims, the error is rectified.

-28.6 FAILING TO TAKE CROQUET WHEN REQUIRED TO DO SO

-- 28.6.1 If the striker, being required to take croquet, plays a stroke which is not a croquet stroke and the error is discovered before its limit of claims, the error is rectified.Error!
-Bookmark not defined. - 28.6.2 The strokes in error must then be analysed to determine how play continues.
-For this purpose, the first stroke in error is treated as though the striker was entitled to play it, but not to take croquet.
-If any of the events causing a turn to end set out in Law 7.6 have occurred during any of the strokes in error, the striker's turn ends.
-Otherwise the striker resumes the turn. - 28.6.3 The limit of claims is when the third stroke in error is played.

-28.7 FAILING TO PLAY A BALL FROM BAULK